-109 "In several countries, including Mexico, South Africa and Germany, criminal prosecution of adult persons for possession of cannabis for their own use has been found to be inconsistent with constitutional provisions on the right to respect for privacy or related provisions on the individual's right to autonomy, which is naturally seen in context with the right to privacy under Article 8 of the ECHR and the right to free development of personality under the United Nations Universal Declaration of Human Rights Article 22.
+^{109 &}quot;In several countries, including Mexico, South Africa and Germany, criminal prosecution of adult persons for possession of cannabis for their own use has been found to be inconsistent with constitutional provisions on the right to respect for privacy or related provisions on the individual's right to autonomy, which is naturally seen in context with the right to privacy under Article 8 of the ECHR and the right to free development of personality under the United Nations Universal Declaration of Human Rights Article 22.
 In Georgia, legislation authorizing civil penalties for a prohibition on cannabis was declared unconstitutional and invalid in 2018, because it entailed a disproportionate interference with the autonomy of the citizenry, see discussion in Chapter 6.
-Interference with the exercise of the right to privacy, etc. can only happen 'when this is in accordance with the law and is necessary in a democratic society for the sake of national security, public security or the country's economic welfare, to prevent disorder or crime, to protect health or morality, or to protect the rights and freedoms of others', cf. Article 8 (2).
-In order to be compatible with ECHR Article 8, infringement of the right to respect for privacy, etc. the intrusion must promote a legitimate purpose and be necessary in a democratic society. . . .
-[Although] the states have a wide margin of discretion in assessing whether infringement of the right to privacy and family life is compatible with Article 8 of the ECHR, the requirement of necessity [implies]. . . that it must be demonstrated that the intervention
+Interference with the exercise of

-It was evident that had not the Commission failed its human rights mandate, prohibition itself would have been found incompatible with human rights.
-NGOs therefore wrote a letter to the Minister of Health,110 explaining the situation and how an otherwise excellent work had been informed by unnecessary acrobatics, abdications of responsibility, and inconsistent reasoning-all to give politicians what they wanted.
+It was evident that had the rights analysis been complete, prohibition would have been found incompatible with human rights.
+NGOs therefore wrote a letter to the Minister of Health, 110 explaining how an otherwise excellent work had been informed by unnecessary acrobatics, abdications of responsibility, and inconsistent reasoning-all to give politicians what they wanted.
 They noted the scapegoating phenomenon behind drug policy, that moral panic had been detected; that there was a connection between this problem and human rights violations, and that a more solid constitutional debate was required.